For people looking into homeschooling, the requirement in Kansas to name your homeschool may sound ludicrous.

 Note: It’s important to remember that a Bible verse or even the word “Christian” to your homeschool name can have repercussions.
 If your child decides to travel to a country that restricts missionary activity, for example, your homeschool name could draw unwanted attention.

 So maybe your children refuse to name your homeschool anything other than “Awesomest Family Ever Around.”
-While that may be true, whoever’s reading their high school transcript may injure themselves laughing.
+While that may be true, whoever’s reading their high school transcript may hurt themselves laughing.

 Why not just use an acronym – AFEA Academy – and never explain what the acronym stands for?

 Ever noticed how public and private schools tend to have generic words like “River,” “Valley,” “Hill” and “Mountain” in their names?
-If you’re ever short on ideas, adding one of these almost never hurts!
+If you’re ever short on ideas, adding one of these almost always helps!

 Have you also noticed that some schools will add “East,” “Central,” “North,” “South” and “West” to their names?
 To sound really big and pretentious, pretend you have multiple homeschools going on in your immediate vicinity – say, “Highland Valley East” or “Rocky Mountain West.”